wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 [  854.611767] rcu: RCU grace-period kthread stack dump:
 [  855.205647] rcu: Stack dump where RCU GP kthread last ran:
 ```

+This happens, because the emulated system runs much slowly than it is supposed to be, but the kernel is able to
+observe wall-clock time, thus reaching to the wrong conclusion that the system has been stalled.

+To address this matter, run QEMU with the option `-icount`, which instructs QEMU to virtualize time based on how many
+instructions it has executed.
+With `icount` enabled, the emulated guest system will stop printing the RCU warning
+message from the kernel thread, since the kernel can now only observe elapsed time as the number of instructions
+that have been executed.

 **Disabling Ubuntu Automatic Upgrade**